bmarrdev/android-DecoView-charting/README.md

 Solid color change can be animated from one color to another.
 This can be done as a stand alone event or during a move event.

-To animate color change during a move event
+To animate color change during a move event, construct the event using the builders setColor(int color) function:

 ```java
 decoView.addEvent(new DecoEvent.Builder(10)